LiyrAstroph/MICA2/docs/getting_started.rst

                                              # format: [ratio_1:ratio_2]
   #==================================================================
   # options for cdnest sampling
-  # use the default values or do not turn thme on IF NOT familiar with them
+  # use the default values or do not turn them on IF NOT familiar with them

   # PTol                     0.1             # likelihood tolerance in loge
   # NumberParticles          1               # number of particles